reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 React updates the DOM to change `"Welcome to general"` into `"Welcome to travel"`.

-The effect from the third render looks like this:
+The Effect from the third render looks like this:

 ```js
   // Effect for the third render (roomId = "travel")